Boosting Large Language Models with Mask Fine-Tuning: Experiments

 \section{Experiments}

-We evaluate our proposed mask fine-tuning (MFT) on large language models (LLMs) across several backbones, domains, and full fine-tuning (FFT) settings.
-In addition, we provide ablations and visualization analysis of different aspects to provide a better intuition.
+We evaluate the proposed mask fine-tuning (MFT) on large language models (LLMs) across several backbones, domains, and full fine-tuning (FFT) settings.
+In addition, we provide ablation studies and visualizations to provide better intuition.